chrislam82/simple-app/readME.md

 **Purpose:**
 - To learn basics of node and express
-- Practise basic software engineering practises
+- Practise basic software engineering practices
 - Exploring other things like using containers and cloud

 ## Setup